 5. Tradable securities in local currency

-This item consists of tradable government securities in local currency, indexed to the last CPI level known on the Balance Sheet date, as well as unindexed securities.
+This item consists of tradable Government securities indexed to the last CPI level known on the Balance Sheet date, as well as unindexed securities.
 The securities are shown at fair value.

 6. Other assets